 Physical activity can take many different forms, in many different places.
 You can be active at home, at school, at work and in the community, as part of leisure time, travel, active play, organised and non-organised sports, games or physical education.
-Information on how to be more active is available for all age groups on the Tips and Ideas sheets.
+Information on how to be more active is available below.

 What are the benefits?For Infants (Birth to 1 year), Toddlers (1 to 3 years) and Pre-schoolers (3 to 5 years), being physically active every day is fun and can:

 For Children (5 to 12 years) and Young People (13 to 17 years), being physically active every day can have:

 Social benefits, like:

 - Help achieve and maintain a healthy weight.

 - Build strong bones and muscles.

 - Promote social skills through interactions with people.

 - Support brain development.